jamie1077/A-Random-Quote-Generator/README.md

 # A Random Quote Generator
- An app that displays random famous quotes each time a button is clicked.
+ An app that displays random movie and tv quotes each time a button is clicked.